ffhibnese/Model-Inversion-Attack-ToolBox/docs/datasets.md

 # Datasets

-Here are the details for preprocessing datasets in 3 steps.
+Here are the details for preprocessing datasets in 2 steps.
 We provide the preprocess tools for
-+ celeba112
-+ celeba224
-+ facescrub112
++ celeba
-+ facescrub224
++ facescrub
 + ffhq64
 + ffhq256
 + metfaces256